 REGEXP_REPLACE(exp, pat, repl [, pos[, occurrence[, match_type]]]);

-We can now take a detailed look at the practical examples of REGEXP_REPLACE() operator.
+We can now look at the practical examples of the REGEXP_REPLACE() operator.

-set@original ='I am robot.
-I can read, write and process.';
+[email protected] ='I am robot.
+I can read, write and process.'; select @original;

-The string is having data as ‘I am robot.
+The string has data as ‘I am robot.
 I can read, write, and process.’.
 This is our test string, where we will work on the different REPLACE() operations.

 SELECT @original, REGEXP_REPLACE(@original , 'robot', 'Human');

-In the output, we can see, the sub-string ‘robot’ is replaced as ‘Human; and updated string that is returned by the SELECT query is ‘I am Human.
+In the output, the sub-string ‘robot’ is replaced with ‘Human’, and the SELECT query returns the updated string as ‘I am Human’.
 I can read, write, and process.’